 I’m betting the kids who play that game will know the story of David and Goliath forward and backward, upside-down and inside-out.

 He then told us about the other historical, virtual reality games they had planned: the French & Indian War from the perspective of George Washington, different aspects of the Revolutionary War, the invention of airplanes from the perspective of the Wright brothers, the discovery of the Americas.

-What they could do with this technology is endless, and the educational aspects of it are tremendous, but there could also be negative aspects, like gaming addictions.
+What they could do with this technology is endless, and the educational aspects of it are tremendous.
+There could also be negative aspects, like gaming addiction.
 I can imagine that type of learning would be incredibly addictive.

 What does Gameschooling look like?

-I don’t personally know anyone who abandons curriculum entirely and uses games exclusively.
+I don’t personally know anyone who abandons curriculum entirely and uses games exclusively to homeschool.
 Rather, most gameschoolers use games in addition to their homeschool curriculum or exclusively in certain subjects, but not every subject.

 But a gameschooler could use games exclusively.
 Like with all homeschooling methods, gameschooling will look different in every single family you encounter.

-Caitlyn Fitzpatrick from My Little Poppies describes gameschooling in her home as the strategic use of games to learn new skills without judgement, correction, red marks, or homework.
-She talks about why games are a safe space to learn, fail and try again.
+Gameschooling is the strategic use of games to learn new skills without coercion, judgement, correction, red marks, or homework.
+Games are a safe space to learn, fail and try again.

-I’ve had the same experience in my own homeschool.
-Just recently, my daughter was upset that multiplying fractions gave us a smaller number with a larger denominator, while dividing fractions gave us pretty much the opposite.
-She just couldn’t make sense of it in her mind, and we were fast approaching the loud wailing stage.
+Just recently, my daughter was upset that multiplying fractions gave us a smaller number with a larger denominator, while dividing fractions gave us the opposite.
+She was having a hard time trying to make sense of it in her mind, and she was on the verge of desperation.

 Who wouldn’t choose the Buy it Right Shopping Game over a worksheet for practicing money skills?